|

 | Approximate Monthly Costs |

-Approximately $10 - $80 depending on the deductible, co-pay, annual max you pick, age of pet, optional add ons, etc. |
+Approximately $20 - $230 depending on your location, the options you pick, etc. |

 *The information in the above charts applies